kg-construct/KROWN/README.md

-# KROWN 👑: Knowledge Graph Construction Benchmark
+# KROWN 👑: A Benchmark for RDF Graph Materialization

 KROWN (Knowledge gRaph cOnstruction beNchmark) is a benchmark for materialization systems to construct Knowledge Graphs from